VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 Routes under `posts` are public, so they don't require any kind of authentication, while on `admin`, only authenticated users can access their endpoints.
-Also worth noting that the `user_repository.dart` file under the `lib` folder offers methods to find users by different methods.
+Also worth noting that the `user_repository.dart` file under the `lib` folder offers methods to authenticate users.

 ### Basic method

-To implement authentication via the `Basic` method on `admin` routes, a middleware file should be created under the admin folder with the following content:
+To implement the basic authentication scheme on `admin` routes, a middleware file should be created under the admin folder with the following content:

 ```dart